-3. Relaxed Greedy Computations and $\ell_1$ -Penalized Optimization.
-A general review of forward selection and other types of greedy algorithms is given in Section 1.
-As explained there, after having formed a linear combination of m - 1 terms chosen from a library $\mathcal{H}$ , one chooses the next term $h_m$ from $\mathcal{H}$ such that a linear composition of it with proceeding terms provides a good improvement in the fit.
-In this section, we present two variants of our $\ell_1$ -penalized greedy pursuit (LPGP) algorithm and establish the claimed properties in Lemma 3.1.
-Traditional forward stepwise selection and other relaxed greedy algorithms and their properties correspond to a special case (with $\lambda = 0$ ).
+Relaxed Greedy Computations and l_1 -Penalized Optimization

+A general review of forward selection and other types of greedy algorithms is given in the introduction.
+As explained there, after having formed a linear combination of m - 1terms chosen from a library \mathcal{H} , one chooses the next term h_m from \mathcal{H} such that a linear composition of it with proceeding terms provides a good improvement in the fit.
+In this section, we present two variants of our l_1 -penalized greedy pursuit (LPGP) algorithm and establish the claimed properties in Lemma 3.1.
+Traditional forward stepwise selection and other relaxed greedy algorithms and their properties correspond to a special case (with $\lambda = 0$).